Liar Game: Liar Game Tournament Office

-Altair serves as the Liar Game's Chief Executive, overseeing Revival Round III and Round 5.
+Liar Game's Chief Executive, overseeing Revival Round III and Round 5.
 His identity is ultimately revealed as Nao's father, who orchestrated her participation out of concern for her extreme naivety and survival capabilities.

 Media

 Manga

-Liar Game, written and illustrated by Shinobu Kaitani, was serialized in Shueisha's seinen manga magazine Weekly Young Jump from February 17, 2005, to January 22, 2015.
+Written and illustrated by Shinobu Kaitani, Liar Game was serialized in Shueisha's seinen manga magazine Weekly Young Jump from February 17, 2005, to January 22, 2015.
 Shueisha collected its chapters in nineteen tankōbon volumes, released from September 16, 2005, to April 17, 2015.

-A short story, titled "Roots of A", was published as the title piece of a Shinobu Kaitani's anthology released on July 18, 2008.
+A short story, titled Liar Game: Roots of A, was published as the title piece of a Shinobu Kaitani's anthology on July 18, 2008.
+A short-term series, titled Liar Game: The Last Game, was serialized in Shueisha's Grand Jump Mucha from February 25 to July 22, 2026.
+Its chapters will be compiled into a single tankōbon volume, published as the 20th volume of Liar Game on October 19, 2026.

 Live-action

 Liar Game was adapted into a Japanese television series: Liar Game, a 2007 series broadcast on Fuji Television, followed in 2009 by a second season.
 In 2010, the full-length film Liar Game: The Final Stage was released as a continuation to the television series.
 A sequel, entitled Liar Game: Reborn, was released in 2012.

-A 2014 Korean drama adaptation also titled Liar Game aired on cable channel tvN.
+A 2014 Korean drama adaptation, also titled Liar Game, aired on cable channel tvN.

 Anime

-An anime television series adaptation was announced during Remow's panel at Anime NYC 2025 on August 22, 2025.
-The series will be produced by Madhouse and directed by Asami Kawano, with Yuzo Sato serving as chief director, Tatsuhiko Urahata writing and supervising scripts, and Kei Tsuchiya designing the characters.
-It is set to premiere in 2026.
-Remow licensed the series.
+An anime television series adaptation was announced during Remow's panel at Anime NYC 2025, on August 22, 2025.
+It is produced by Madhouse and directed by Asami Kawano, with Yuzo Sato serving as chief director, Tatsuhiko Urahata writing and supervising scripts, Kei Tsuchiya designing the characters, and Yugo Kanno composing the music.
+The series premiered on April 7, 2026, on TV Tokyo and its affiliates, as well as other networks, (Note: TV Tokyo listed the series' premiere on April 6 at 24:00, which is effectively April 7 at midnight JST.) and will run for two consecutive cours.
+The first opening theme song is "Bubble" (あぶく), performed by Yorushika, while the first ending theme song is "Asahi" (朝日), performed by Lucky Kilimanjaro.
+The second opening theme song is "All In", performed by Kroi, while the second ending theme song is "Tarinai" (たりない), performed by Muque.

+Remow licensed the series for streaming on Crunchyroll (excluding Japan and China).